dedis/cothority/conode/README.md

 - 24/7 availability
 - 512MB of RAM and 1GB of disk-space
 - a public IP-address and two consecutive, open ports
-- go1.9 or go1.10 installed and set up according to https://golang.org/doc/install
+- Go 1.11 installed and set up according to https://golang.org/doc/install

 You find further information about what is important when you operate a conode in the following document: [Operating a Conode](Operating.md).